logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/notification.md

   },
   "featureViews":[  # list of feature views affected
     {
-      "id":9,  # id of the feature view
+      "projectName":"project_name", # name of the project the feature view belongs to "id":9,  # id of the feature view
       "name":"test",  # name of the feature view "version":1,  # version of the feature view